mivanit/magic_triangles/README.txt

 The question we're trying to answer is how many ways can you arrange n cards in a triangle of size n such that no conflicts are possible and the triangle is defined entirely also hopefully prove that any valid, non-conflicting arrangements of n cards always define a triangle

+some of the calculated configurations so far may be found in the /data directory calc.exe in the main directory will often be outdated, and does not have a real user interface yet, code must be edited directly